-With approximately 290 native speakers world-wide, Arabic is the official language of many countries, including Egypt, Iraq, Libya, Saudi Arabia and Morocco.
+With approximately 290 million native speakers world-wide, Arabic is the official language of many countries, including Egypt, Iraq, Libya, Saudi Arabia and Morocco.
 Arabic is also the language of the Koran.
 While there are many Arabic dialects, there is fortunately one “standardized” version taught in schools and used by media throughout the Arab world.
 Arabic’s non-Latin script is written right-to-left, but it does contain only 28 letters, a comparable number of characters to what native English speakers are familiar with.

 Aside from these broad similarities, Arabic is a very different language than English.
 Many of those 28 letters have four different forms depending on where they are used in a word.
 Even more baffling for native English speakers, written Arabic omits most vowels from words.
 Imagine trying to master a new vocabulary when the majority of it is written with different versions of the same letters and in a truncated form.
 Nouns and verbs also possess multiple forms: singular, dual, and plural.
 This means a present tense verb alone has 13 possible forms.
 Nouns have three cases of their own and are gendered, as well.
 As you might imagine, all these possible combinations create a fair number of quirks and idiosyncrasies.
 Finally, speaking Arabic requires guttural, back-of-the-throat noises that many English speakers find difficult to pronounce or feel uncomfortable enunciating.